WP-Center/rank-tracker/readme.txt

 No, Rank Tracker operates within your WordPress dashboard and does not impact your website's loading speed or performance.

 == Changelog ==

+= 1.0.1 =
+- Fixes for initial problems

 = 1.0 =
 - Initial release